Charles A. & Marjorie Estella Allred Greenland

 Charles T Greenland was born in Cwmcelyn, Aberystruth, Bedwelty, Monmouth-shire, Wales April 13, 1864, the sixth child of Henry Eates and Hester Ann Tapper Greenland.
 His father worked at various jobs, including agricultural laborer, hostler (one who takes care of the animals down in the mines), brickyard worker, iron worker and coal miner.
 They moved around a lot, which is evidenced by the fact that each of their children was born in a different place.

 Charlie began school at the age of three and went to work in the coal mines at the age of eight.
 His father would carry him on his back to work.
 A law was passed making it illegal to work in the mines until you were twelve, so he went back to school until he turned twelve.
-He was baptized into the LDS Church in 1872 at age 8.
+He was baptized into the Church of Jesus Christ of Latter-day Saints in 1872 at age 8.

-Charlie's family was baptized into the LDS Church in the early 1860's and his father, Henry, came to Utah in 1881.
+Charlie's family was baptized into the Church of Jesus Christ of Latter-day Saints in the early 1860's and his father, Henry, came to Utah in 1881.
 He worked diligently and sent for Charlie and one sister in early 1882 and the remainder of the family came in late 1882 and they settled in Winter Quarters, Utah where Henry and his sons worked in the coal mines.
 In 1884 Charlie and some other miners went to Castle Valley to settle a town called Cleveland.
 He worked the main canal to get water to the town for irrigation and culinary purposes.
 He returned to Scofield in the fall but lived in Cleveland again in 1901.

 One of the pastimes of Charlie and his friends was to go to the train depot when the trains came in so they could see the new emigrants.
 One time they were there when the Potter family arrived and when he saw their daughter, Rachel; he told his friends, "she is the one for me".
 They were married within a year or so.